Skip to main content

 Synopsis

 Commands for managing Ignite accounts.
 An Ignite account is a private/public keypair stored in a keyring.
-Currently Ignite accounts are used when interacting with Ignite relayer commands and when using "ignite network" commands.
+Currently Ignite accounts are used when interacting with Ignite Apps (namely ignite relayer, ignite network and ignite connect).

 Note: Ignite account commands are not for managing your chain's keys and accounts.
 Use you chain's binary to manage accounts from "config.yml".
 For example, if your blockchain is called "mychain", use "mychaind keys" to manage keys for the chain.